charlylima/CRA/slides.md

 * Cybersecurity by Design:
   Products must be designed with cybersecurity as a core principle, ensuring robust protection against cyber threats from the outset.

+* Conformity Assessment:
+  Products must undergo conformity assessments to ensure they meet the cybersecurity requirements set out in the CRA.

 * Vulnerability Management:
   Manufacturers are required to have processes for identifying, managing, and mitigating vulnerabilities throughout the product lifecycle.

-* Security Updates:
+* Security Updates
-  Products must include mechanisms for providing regular and timely security updates to address vulnerabilities.

 ---

 # Most important requirements (2/2)

-* Conformity Assessment:
-  Products must undergo conformity assessments to ensure they meet the cybersecurity requirements set out in the CRA.

-* Transparency and Documentation:
+* Transparency and technical Documentation:
   Manufacturers must provide documentation, including information on cybersecurity risks, vulnerabilities, and instructions for secure use.

 * Vulnerability Reporting to Authorities:
   Manufacturers are required to report actively exploited vulnerabilities and incidents to the relevant national authorities.

-These measures aim to enhance the overall cybersecurity of digital products and protect users across the EU.
+* Vulnerability Reporting to the Users

+* Product shall be made available on the market without known exploitable vulnerabilities, with a secure default configuration, with automatic security updates and the option to opt-out or temporarily postpone updates.

 ---